jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 5. **Streaming Operations**: For large files or network operations, implement streaming processing (using iterators or generators) to minimize memory usage and improve efficiency.

+6. **Global Resource Tracking**: For resources that might not be properly closed (like file handlers in logging), implement global tracking and cleanup mechanisms using `atexit` or similar approaches to prevent resource leaks.

+7. **Cleanup During Reconfiguration**: When reconfiguring systems that manage resources (like logging handlers), ensure existing resources are properly closed before creating new ones.

 ## Context Manager Implementation

 1. **Complete Context Manager Protocol**: When implementing classes that manage resources (like browser instances), always implement both `__enter__` and `__exit__` methods to support the `with` statement, in addition to explicit cleanup methods like `close()`.